MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Get-MgBetaGroupLifecyclePolicyByGroup.md

 ## SYNOPSIS
 Retrieves a list of groupLifecyclePolicy objects to which a group belongs.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgGroupLifecyclePolicyByGroup](/powershell/module/Microsoft.Graph.Groups/Get-MgGroupLifecyclePolicyByGroup?view=graph-powershell-1.0)

 ## SYNTAX